Azure/PSRule.Rules.Azure/src/PSRule.Rules.Azure/README.md

 # PSRule for Azure library for .NET

-Azure.PSRule provides core functionality of PSRule for Azure.
+This package provides core functionality of PSRule for Azure.